luhuadong/Nano33Ble-EM/README.md

-# nina-air
+# Nano33Ble-EM

-An air monitor using Arduino nano 33 ble sense
+An demo using Arduino Nano 33 BLE Sense for Environmental monitoring